Call us:

 ‘You can smell the jail.
 And it’s nothing like you’re ever smelled before.’
 Britain’s Notorious Prisons s1e1: Strangeways, former inmate, ITV 2023

-For more than 150 years, Strangeways Prison in Manchester has housed some of the UK’s most dangerous convicts.
+For more than 150 years, Strangeways Prison in Manchester has housed some of the UK’s most dangerous convicts. ibid.

 ‘It was a Screw’s nick.
-The bullies ruled the roost.’ ibid.
-Former inmate
+The bullies ruled the roost.’ ibid. former inmate

 And for the most brutal riot in the UK prison history. ibid.